PART1: THE AI PART

 This encoding, a vector of size 128, comes from the final layer of a CNN model trained to recognize faces.
-For more info on this, check my previous article on face recognition:

 If we have encodings for two faces, we can easily compare them with standard distance metrics like cosine distance or euclidean distance.

 N.B.
 Computing an n * n distance matrix (and keeping it in memory) is peanuts for any n < 100K, so don’t worry about that.

 How to get a path from a starting image to some ending image, where at each step the two images are highly similar?

 Using the distances matrix, which gives the distance between any two images in our set, we can find the most similar image by selecting the row for that image and select the column index with the lowest value

 Cool, we’ve found a similar image (if you have a good enough data set that is).
 But this doesn’t yet bring us any closer towards the ending image…

 Q: Then what about path-finding algorithms like Dijkstra?